No Sean Bean. Difficult to re introduce his character but he is a quality actor and i missed his acting talents in this.

 If you haven't seen it yet, then watch it.
 I recommend getting the DVD's.
 It's one hell of a show.
 Well-paced, classy, action packed, intelligent, simply put amazing.
 It's that good that i don't think there are many shows that could come close to rivaling this gem.

-One of the few gems still left on TV Matt Allwright and Dan Penteado are now in their sixth series of Rogue Traders, a show where they clap down on dodgy tradesmen and use the cameras as a way of confronting them there and then.
+Matt Allwright and Dan Penteado are now in their sixth series of Rogue Traders, a show where they clap down on dodgy tradesmen and use the cameras as a way of confronting them there and then.

 The show started in 2001 and has been a big hit on the BBC.
 What's great is exactly that part at the end, the cameras, but now Allwright has make overs to the elderly welsh man Roger, a 20-something and a middle aged man.
 These are great in that they allow Matt a slice of the action before the film crew enter, in order to spice things up a bit.